66eg/bbeg/BBEG.Ui/README.md

 `npm run test:ci`               | Lint code and run unit tests once for continuous integration `npm run lint`                  | Lint code
-`npm run translations:extract`  | Extract strings from code and templates to `src/app/translations/template.json`
+`npm run translations:extract`  | Extract strings from code and templates to `src/app/translations/template.json` 'dev:ssr'                       | Run the application with Angular Universal, also known as server-side rendering (SSR) 'serve:ssr'                     | Run the application in SSR production mode.
+This script runs the compiled server source code, which resides in the dist//server folder.
+'build:ssr'                     | This command should be used to compile the production-ready SSR application (in dist//browser and dist//server)
+'prerender'                     | Generate HTML and JavaScript for static hosting

 When building the application, you can specify the target configuration using the additional flag `--configuration <name>` (do not forget to prepend `--` to pass arguments to npm scripts).